Semester in Costa Rica

 What Duke courses do students earn credit for in this program?

-- Tropical Medicine and Public Health (GLHLTH 383A; 4 credits)
+- Tropical Diseases, Environmental Change and Human Health (BIO283A; 4 credits)

 - Ethnobiology (BIO 282LA; 4 credits)